 The Niobrara Public Schools activity programs are an important part of the total school program.
 Students who participate in extracurricular activities reflect the image of the school.
-Therefore, student actions, both on and off the playing field, stage, court, etc. must adhere to school-wide behavior expectations and the following policies.
+Therefore, student actions, both on and off the playing field, stage, court, etc. must adhere to the Student Code of Conduct and the following policies.
 With close cooperation between the coaches, sponsors, students, and the parents, the training policies can be successful and effective.
 The activity training policies and rules below are for the benefit of the student.
 The parents/guardians and the school must share the responsibility of making sure that the expectations are followed.

-Activities covered by these rules include but are not limited to: volleyball, football, basketball, track, weightlifting, cheerleading, golf, cross-country, drama, speech, band, chorus, FBLA, National Honor Society, academic contests, speaking opportunities, elected positions representing the school, class trips, certain field trips, and dance team.
+Activities covered by these rules include but are not limited to: volleyball, football, basketball, track, golf, cross-country, drama, speech, band, chorus, National Honor Society, academic contests, speaking opportunities, elected positions representing the school, class trips, and certain field trips.